 6. I had applied previously and was told my application was not approved due to a lack of funding.
 Do I have to reapply?

-No. Customers who previously applied but were denied due to a lack of funding will have their original applications reviewed by utilities and will be contacted if they meet the eligibility criteria and funding is available.
+No. Customers who previously applied but were denied due to a lack of funding will have their original applications reviewed and will be contacted if they meet the eligibility criteria and funding is available.

 NOTE: The form must be downloaded to your computer to be able to access its content.